-16.309 Long Term Care Administration
+16.309 Long Term Care Administration S1 or S2 L4

 Introduction to the more important theories, concepts and practical tools which are applicable to the evaluation, administration and planning of long term care institutions (including chronic, mental and special hospitals and nursing homes) and non-residential agencies and programs.
-Long term illness and the ageing process from the viewpoint of medical sciences and gerontology; patient assessment and rehabilitation; psychiatric care; geriatric care; social factors and the design of better care environments; financial and economic aspects of long term care; quality measurement and control; administration of long term care facilities, planning and co-ordinating institutions and agencies.
+Long termiliness and the ageing process from the viewpoint of medical sciences and genonloogy; patient assessment and rehabilitation; psychiatric care; geriatric care; social factors and the design of better care environments; financial and economic aspects of long term care; quality measurement and control; administration of long term care facilities, planning and co-ordinating institutions and agencies.